Professional Grilled Prime Rib - perfect everytime.

 Step 2:

 Place the roast directly on the BBQ grates (or in an inverted rib rack) over the drip pan, plug in your remote thermometer and set it for the desired internal temperature.
-Close the lid.

-Cook at 150F - 200F until the internal temperature reaches 125F for medium-rare or 135F for medium.
+Cook at 200F until the internal temperature reaches 125F for medium-rare or 135F for medium.

 Step 3:

-When the remote thermometer reaches your set-point temperature remove the roast from the grill and cover with foil for 30 minutes before you want to serve it to allow juices to redistribute within the meat.
+When the thermometer reaches your set-point temperature remove the roast from the grill and cover with foil for 30 minutes before you want to serve it to allow juices to redistribute within the meat.

 Check every 15 minutes this way until desired internal temperature is reached.
 When done remove the grilled prime rib from the grill, cover with foil and let rest.